Weblog & News

-Songwriting 101: Good Morning to You My Sweetheart
+Good Morning to You My Sweetheart Gets a Facelift

-This article is about songwriting as it applies to my song Good Morning to You My Sweetheart.
-Here you will find out how I put to work the suggestions of a great songwriter, to improve my song.
+This article is for aspiring songwriters.
+It's about songwriting techniques I used to extend and improve my song Good Morning to You My Sweetheart.
+You will find out how I put to work the suggestions of a great songwriter.

-Ever since I composed the song Good Morning to You My Sweetheart, I have been singing the first couple of phrases to Tom whenever we wake up and start our day.
+As you can tell by listening to the short video, it's a sweet little song.
+Ever since I composed Good Morning to You My Sweetheart, I have been singing the first couple of phrases to Tom whenever we wake up and start our day.
 It's a catchy little tune with clever lyrics that we also sing for folks a our local gigs.
 However, the song never did get much attention from music streaming websites, having about 120 views on Youtube and definitely not making it to our Top 10 Downloads list.

 You might even say that Good Morning to You My Sweetheart has been pretty much ignored, even though everybody who hears it puts on a smile and tells us they love it.